danim55/software-knowledge/linux/basics/linux-basic.md

   Copy the current log to a rotated file and then truncate the original.
   Ideal when the application cannot be signaled to close and reopen its log descriptor.

----

-## NFS-Specific Considerations
+### NFS-Specific Considerations

 * **Shared Storage Consistency**
   On NFS volumes, `copytruncate` avoids issues with file‐handle reopening across the network.

 * **Locking and Concurrency**
-  Ensure only one node runs `logrotate` for shared logs (e.g., via a cron job on a single “log‐owner” host) to prevent conflicting rotations.
+  Ensure only one node runs `logrotate` for shared logs (e.g., via a cron job on a single "log‐owner" host) to prevent conflicting rotations.

 * **Permission Alignment**
   The user running `logrotate` must have write permission on the NFS share and ownership or group access to the log files.

----

-## Testing and Troubleshooting
+### Testing and Troubleshooting

 1. **Dry-run**